galacean/galacean.github.io/docs/controls.md

 ### OrbitControl

-`OrbitControl` is used to simulate orbital interaction, suitable for 360 rotation interaction around a target object:
+`OrbitControl` is used to simulate orbital interaction, suitable for 360 rotation interaction around a target object, **be sure to add the `OrbitControl` after adding the `Camera` component**.

 <playground src="gltf-basic.ts"></playground>